Power, Gender, and Race in the Legal Profession

 I hope I am never resilient enough to absorb these things.
 Allow me not to forget these moments as I get older and know there are those travelling after me… that I remember all of it while I help to clear a path for them, and proudly hold them up when they surpass me.

 Whenever Shona and I do our sessions with boards on diversity and inclusion, I have to confess, every time I feel like I am giving up a piece of myself.
 It is not as easy for me to talk about these things.
 But I do it.
 Not because I’m resilient.
 But because of something my colleague Lee Schmidt told me once, after I had exposed myself raw in front of people.
 She turned to me, whispered and said, “Vulnerability is strength.”

 Women get a lot of advice on how to succeed – networks, mentors, etc. – I agree with all of it and I have done all of it.
 Without those things and the many women and men that supported me professionally, including my Dean who has enabled me to thrive in my job, I would not be here.
 I acknowledge the privilege I have to be able to struggle with these issues.
 I think about my three daughters and what kind of example I want to be to them, and I feel I have so much more to do, to give them a better future.
-After all these years as a researcher, thinking about how we foster change in this world, and how we keep our planet below 2 degrees by 2030, I know it is impossible without diversity and inclusion in governance, and it is impossible without the continual and persistent individual efforts of many people.
+After all these years as a researcher, thinking about how we foster change in this world, and how we keep our planet below 2 degrees, I know it is impossible without diversity and inclusion in governance, and it is impossible without the continual and persistent individual efforts of many people.
 So it is time now for that unapologetic call for change.
 Thank you very much.

 Dr. Carol Liao is an Associate Professor at the Allard School of Law and the UBC Sauder Distinguished Scholar of the Dhillon Centre for Business Ethics at the UBC Sauder School of Business.